HALLOWEEN? | NOBODY DEBUT EVENT | 1ST NOV

 Boomtown has always been more than just a festival, particularly for the Bristol community who have seen it continue to evolve.
 For many, it’s been a pilgrimage – a city built on chaos, creativity, connection, and enchantment.

-But this year, Boomtown felt a little bit different.
-It’s well known that the festival increased its capacity this year and that Live Nation owns a considerable stake, so we asked our community how these changes played out in real time.
+This year, we felt that Boomtown was a bit different.
+It’s well known that the festival increased its capacity this year and that Live Nation owns a considerable stake, so we asked our community how these changes played out in real time - as dedicated Boomtown goers, first-timers, crew, or something else.
 We received an overwhelming response with feedback that was loud, passionate, and at times deeply disheartened.

 Let’s start with what almost everyone mentioned: the queues.